This is an advertisement

 What is temporary total disability (TTD)?

 Temporary total disability is the condition of an employee who has not reached maximum medical improvement (MMI) from an injury and has not reached a level of improvement that would permit a return to employment.
-This is the money you use to pay your bills while your case is pending and treatment administered for the cure or relief of your work injuries.
+This is the money you will use to pay your bills while your case is pending and you’re receiving treatment for the cure or relief of your work injuries.

 What happens after my temporary benefits are cut off?

-1. Permanent partial disability, which is the condition of an employee and, due to an injury, has a permanent disability rating but retains the ability to work; or
+1. Permanent partial disability, which is the condition of an employee who, due to an injury, has a permanent disability rating but retains the ability to work

-2. Permanent total disability, which is the condition of an employee who due to his/her work injury has a complete and permanent inability to perform any type of work.
+2. Permanent total disability, which is the condition of an employee who, due to a work injury, has a complete and permanent inability to perform any type of work

 How long can I receive benefits?

-If you are permanently and totally disabled, under a new law in effect July 14, 2018, you can receive two-thirds of your average weekly wage up until 70 years of age.
-If you are less than 100 percent occupationally disabled, then you could either receive the workers’ compensation benefits for 425 weeks from the date of your injury or 520 weeks if your permanent disability rating is greater than 50 percent.
+If you are permanently and totally disabled, under a law that went into effect July 14, 2018, you can receive two-thirds of your average weekly wage up until 70 years of age.
+If you are less than 100% occupationally disabled, then you could receive workers’ compensation benefits for either 425 weeks from the date of your injury or 520 weeks, if your permanent disability rating is greater than 50%.

 If I file a workers’ compensation claim, will I lose my job?

 No. You can still receive workers’ compensation and work.
-If, however, due to your work injury, you are unable to return to work, your employer does not have to hold your job.
-In summary, there is a reasonable period after which you will need to be able to physically return to work or your employer, will fill your position.
+If, however, due to your work injury, you are unable to return to work, then your employer does not have to hold your job.
+In summary, after a reasonable period of time, you will need to be able to physically return to work or your employer can fill your position.
 There is no right to work in Kentucky.

 How long do I have from the date of my injury to file a workers’ compensation claim?